 Steve Jobs once said, “The chance to make a memory is the essence of brand marketing.”

 Is your brand the kind of brand that someone will wear out on the town on a date night – or – to mow the lawn?
 And if “to mow the lawn” is your answer, isn’t it time you figured out how to build a brand with a loyal following?
 The kind of brand that people want to associate with?
-To create fans that are willing to fight with their mom over keeping that beat up, old, tattered Velveteen Rabbit – like embroidered hat?
+To create fans that are willing to fight with their mom over keeping that beat up, old, tattered Velveteen Rabbit-style hat with your favorite logo?

 There is power in what brands and messages are on the clothes you wear.
 They associate you with a belief system.
 I think brand merchandise helps us find our people.
 For example, have you ever worn your favorite band’s t-shirt when a stranger, who loves that same band, comes over to talk to you and compare experiences?
-It is pretty amazing to thin, that a t-shirt or hat can deliver life value through this sort of magnetic connection.
+It is pretty amazing to think that a t-shirt or hat can deliver life value through this sort of magnetic connection.
 Such is the power of a brand.
+As well as for remembering people.

 So, model those favorite brands, designs and messages.
 Share your voice.
 Find your people.
 Make those connections.
 You will be remembered by what you wear.